CrowdHailer/useful-music/gems/errol/README.md

 1. separate repository save method to insert and replace
 2. method missing bang methods call normal method then save
 3. raise error if entity initialised with nil?
+4. Protect record access method.
+Problem is access is require by repository to run sql filtering